Dockbit/docs/source/getting-started/index.html.md

 ## Step-by-step

 To get you started, let us walk you through creating a sample deployment pipeline for an [Example Ember.js application](https://github.com/DockbitExamples/ember) and deploy it to [AWS](../integrations/aws-s3-website), along with any intermediary steps necessary to build and verify our application.
-We assume you've already [signed up](https://dockbit.com) and created your Dockbit Team.
+We assume you've already [signed up](https://dockbit.com), created your Dockbit Team and [added it to Slack](../chats/slack).

 Before creating any pipeline, it's beneficial to think a bit of the steps involved, which are in our case: